cnnmon/moral-dilemma-tamagotchi/README.md

 {pet}'s personality: {personality}

-personality should evolve naturally over time based on past responses. start by noting a weak personality. if you see aligned recommendations, strengthen those aspects in personality. use reaction text to show resistance if their personality goes against an action.
+personality should evolve naturally over time based on past dilemmas. start by noting a weak personality. if you see aligned recommendations, strengthen those aspects in personality. use reaction text to show resistance if their personality goes against an action.

 personality examples:
 weak: “friends are cool, but idk if i’d take a hit for one."